Te Reo Māori

 The supporting subject should comprise 70 points including 40 points above 100 level.
 Students may take any Te Reo papers provided prerequisite requirements are met.

 Te Tohu Paetahi

-Te Tohu Paetahi is Te Pua Wānanaga ki te Ao's flagship specialist programme for those students with a commitment to learning Māori, who wish to complete a Bachelor of Arts (BA) or Bachelor of Māori and Pacific Development (BMPD) degree taught through the medium of te reo Māori.
+Te Tohu Paetahi is Te Pua Wānanaga ki te Ao's flagship specialist programme for those students with a commitment to learning Māori, who wish to complete a Bachelor of Arts (BA) or Bachelor of Māori and Pacific Development (BMPD) degree.
+It is a one year fulltime, full immersion programme taught through the medium of Te Reo Māori.

 Te Reo Māori Language